“BUT SOFT, WHAT LIGHT THROUGH YONDER WINDOW BREAKS”

 directed by Steve Beecroft

-All ethnicities encouraged.
+All ethnicities and genders encouraged.
 Some actors will be asked to play more than one role.

 Letter From the Director

-There will be some Zoom character sessions in the spring.
-Full rehearsals start Tuesday 5 July.
+There will be some character sessions in the spring.
+Full rehearsals start Wednesday 5th of July.
 Rehearsals will run Tuesday through Thursday evenings at Church of Our Saviour in Mill Valley and weekend late mornings into afternoons on the stage in Old Mill Park in Mill Valley.
 Only cast members required for particular scenes will be called during the week.
 All will be called for weekend rehearsals.